First Plant-Based Burger Chain Set to Launch in Wayzata

 The plant protein market, which includes animal meat and dairy alternatives, is projected to grow from $4.6 billion in 2018 to $85 billion by 2030, according to investment firm UBS.
 Just last week, market leader Beyond Meat announced partnerships with McDonald’s and Yum!
 Brands, parent company to Taco Bell, Pizza Hut, KFC and other chains, to develop plant-based protein items.

 But so far, innovation in plant protein has come primarily from retail brands and manufacturers like Beyond Meat and Puris, its Minneapolis-based pea protein supplier.

-“I wanted culinary control,” said Smiley, who is early to market with an all plant-based fast casual concept that isn’t focused on salads, grain bowls or other “healthy” options.
-There’s Next Level Burger on the west coast; Veggie Grill has locations on both coasts.
-The question: are consumers in the Midwest, where food trends are slower to catch on, ready to get their burger-and-fries fix from a plant protein-based chain?
+“I wanted culinary control,” said Smiley, who appears to be first to market with an all plant-based fast casual concept that isn’t focused on salads, grain bowls or other “healthy” options.
+The question: are consumers—particularly in the Midwest where food trends are slower to catch on—ready to get their burger-and-fries fix from a plant protein-based chain?

 “I’d rather be ahead of the curve than behind it,” Smiley said.
 “And isn’t it great to have a national brand start here rather than on the coasts?”